Sage-is/WEB-Sage.Education-docs/docs/tutorials/s3-storage.md

 For a complete list of the available S3 endpoint URLs, see: [Amazon S3 Regular Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html)

-See all the `Cloud Storage` configuration options here: [sage-open-webui Cloud Storage Config](https://docs.sage.is/getting-started/env-configuration#cloud-storage)
+See all the `Cloud Storage` configuration options here: [sage-is-ai-ui Cloud Storage Config](https://docs.sage.is/getting-started/env-configuration#cloud-storage)

-## 2. Run sage-open-webui
+## 2. Run sage-is-ai-ui

-Before we launch our instance of sage-open-webui, there is one final environment variable called `STORAGE_PROVIDER` we need to set.
-This variable tells sage-open-webui which provider you want to use.
-By default, `STORAGE_PROVIDER` is empty which means sage-open-webui uses local storage.
+Before we launch our instance of sage-is-ai-ui, there is one final environment variable called `STORAGE_PROVIDER` we need to set.
+This variable tells sage-is-ai-ui which provider you want to use.
+By default, `STORAGE_PROVIDER` is empty which means sage-is-ai-ui uses local storage.

 | **Storage Provider** | **Type** | **Description**                                                                                 | **Default** |
 |----------------------|----------|-------------------------------------------------------------------------------------------------|-------------|